 Every content creator has found themselves wondering whether their web content needs images.
 Well, the short answer here is: always.
 Images always impact your search engine performance.
-But, you may forget an all-important step when it comes to SEO (Search Engine Optimization) many content creators forget about optimizing their images.
+But, you may forget an all-important step when it comes to SEO (Search Engine Optimization); you have to optimize your images.
 Many people put any old image on their new page and call it a day.
 This isn’t the best way to do things.
 Luckily, by taking the following steps to optimize your images for search engines, you can avoid that common pitfall.

 Step 1 – Find Relevant Images

 Before you can optimize your image for search, you should first focus on picking a relevant image for the piece of content in question.
 It doesn’t do you any good to have a picture of an airplane on a legal page (unless your page is about airplane law).
 The more relevant an image is to your main topic, the more likely that image will contribute to (rather than detract from) your performance.

 Step 2 – Pick The Right Image File Type

 After you have selected a great image for your content, it’s time to make sure that it is in the correct file format.
 There are several image file formats to choose from, and each type is better suited for a specific type of image.
 A list of standard image file types and their proper uses is as follows:

 - JPEG/JPG – Jpegs are best used for real-life photographs as they have several more colors available.
 They are also good for large-scale graphics.

-- PNG – PNG images are best used when you want to preserve the transparency of the background of the image.
+- PNG – PNG images are best used when you want to preserve the transparency of the image’s background.

 - SVG – SVGs are best used for logos and icons that need to be scaled to several different resolutions.

 Step 3 – Losslessly Compress To Optimize Your Images